sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 Similar to the *conform*, a *VFX pull* is where these proxy files are swapped out for high resolution files used for delivery to DI and finaling.
 In the ACES workflow these are AP0 OpenEXR files.
 The basic idea is that VFX returns the plate, with the VFX on it, *as if it were filmed that way*.

-The following guidance is compiled from the Nexflix Studio's [VFX Best Practices](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360000611467-VFX-Best-Practices) document.
+The following guidance is compiled from the Netflix Studio's [VFX Best Practices](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360000611467-VFX-Best-Practices) document.

 - **Debayering to OpenEXR.** In an ACES pipeline VFX pulls should be debayered from the original RAW camera files and exported as 16-bit EXR in the ACES AP0 exchange format (ACES2065-1).
 Again, there are many choices for color correction software.
 Let's assume we are using Resolve.
 Netflix Studios has a great [step-by-step guide for Resolve](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360002088888-Color-Managed-Workflow-in-Resolve-ACES-) that will walk you through the process in detail.